GregoirePetit/gregoirepetit.github.io/_pages/proposal.md

 ## Research Plan for My PostDoc Research

 The research plan for my PostDoc is designed to build upon my PhD work in EFCIL, aiming to achieve the objectives laid out previously.
-This plan outlines a series of research activities, each with defined milestones, spread over the course of the PostDoc period.
+This plan outlines a series of research activities, each with defined milestones, spread throughout the PostDoc period.

 ### Timeline and Milestones